 I think the building is remarkable for two reasons.
 First, it brings to mind the old term Trinkhalle.
-Many decades ago, these halls served an important purpose in providing workers with healthy drinks.
+Many decades ago, these halls served a good purpose in providing workers with healthy drinks.

 On the other hand, the size of the building does not correspond to the dimensions associated with the word hall.
 On the contrary, it looks very small.
 It has the appearance of a kiosk.